 Authentication which is the key factor to be considered in MANET can be categorized into two sections called pre-authentication and post-authentication.
 As the name denotes pre-authentication is initial network deployment and post-authentication is a mechanism to detect nodes in the network over a period of time.
 According to S.Sivagurunathan, K.Prathapchandran, and A.Thirumavalavan, trust can be defined as “the reliability, timeliness, and integrity of message delivery to a node’s intended next hop” [1].

-Nodes in ad-hoc network will eventually be categorized into three sections such as trustworthy, partially trusted and untrusted; based entirely on their direct trust.
+Nodes in the ad-hoc network will eventually be categorized into three sections such as trustworthy, partially trusted and untrusted; based entirely on their direct trust.
 Untrusted category contains types of nodes such as selfish [10], pure malicious and collaborative malicious nodes.
-So, it is unwise to come to conclusions based only on their direct trust value.
+So, it is not advisable to come to conclusions based only on their direct trust value.
 There could also exist indirect aspects throughout the network which might affect the trust between nodes.
 In that case, apart from the direct trust, an indirect trust value which would consider such indirect factors should be calculated.
-Afterward, a global trust value can be defined based on the average value of both direct and indirect trust values and that global trust can be used for the rewarding system within the network.
+Subsequently, a global trust value can be defined based on the average value of both direct and indirect trust values and that global trust can be used for the rewarding system within the network.

 Information theoretic framework of trust modeling and evaluation for ad hoc networks [2]